Lien on Personal Property Sample Clauses

 Lien on Personal Property.
 As security for all of Tenant’s obligations under this Lease, Tenant hereby grants to Landlord a Uniform Commercial Code Security interest in all of Tenant’s tangible and intangible personal property now or hereafter located upon the Premises.
 Landlord may enforce its security interest pursuant to any applicable law then in effect.
 Tenant shall, within five (5) days after request, execute any document, including financing statements, required by Landlord to perfect the security interest herein provided.
 The security interest provided herein shall be in addition to, and not in lieu of, any common law or statutory Landlord lieu provided under applicable law, and Landlord’s rights and remedies provided in this section shall be in addition to, and not in lieu of, any other rights and remedies available to Landlord pursuant to the terms of this Lease or pursuant to applicable law.
 Provided, however, that Landlord’s lien (i) shall be subordinate to any purchase money financing for the acquisition of such items as good, wares, equipment, fixtures and furniture used in the ordinary course of business, or to any blanket lien on Tenant’s assets granted by Tenant to secure Tenant’s obligations for credit extended to Tenant by an institutional lender, and (ii) shall be waived with respect to items leased by Tenant under bona fide lenses; Landlord shall execute such documents as Tenant may reasonably request to confirm the subordination and/or waiver of its security interest as provided herein.

 Lien on Personal Property.
-Landlord shall have a lien upon all the personal property owned by Tenant without prior encumbrances and located within Premises, as and for security for the rent and other obligations of Tenant herein provided.
-In order to perfect and enforce said lien, Landlord may, at any time after default by Tenant in the payment of rent or default of other obligations to be performed or complied with by Tenant under this Lease, seize and take possession of any and all personal property belonging to Tenant which may be found in and upon the premises.
+Landlord shall immediately have a lien upon all the personal property of Tenant moved into the premises, as and for security for the rent and other obligations of Tenant herein provided.
+In order to perfect and enforce said lien, Landlord may at any time after default in the payment of rent or default of other obligations, seize and take possession of any and all personal property belonging to Tenant which may be found in and upon the premises.
 If Tenant fails to redeem the personal property so seized, by payment of whatever sum may be due Landlord under and by virtue of the provisions of this Lease, then and in that event, Landlord shall have the right, after twenty (20) days written notice to Tenant of its intention to do so, to sell such personal property so seized at public or private sale and upon such terms and conditions as to Landlord may appear advantageous, and after the payment of all proper charges incident to such sale, apply the proceeds thereof to the payment of any balance due to Landlord on account of rent or other obligations of Tenant pursuant to this Lease.
 In the event there shall then remain in the hands of Landlord any balance realized from the sale of said personal property as aforesaid, the same shall be paid over to Tenant.
 The exercise of the foregoing remedy by Landlord shall not relieve or discharge Tenant from any deficiency owed to Landlord which Landlord has the right to enforce pursuant to any other provision of this Lease.
-18.
+SUBJECT TO THE PROVISIONS OF PARAGRAPH 37 BELOW.

 AutoNDA by SimpleDocs